shichao-ma/120-Data-Science-Interview-Questions/predictive-modeling.md

 - Deep Learning
   - works well for some classification tasks (e.g. image)
   - used to squeeze something out of the problem
+  - too blackbox

 #### 7. What is regularization and where might it be helpful?
 What is an example of using regularization in a model?
-- Regularization is useful for reducing variance in the model, meaning avoiding overfitting .
-For example, we can use L1 regularization in Lasso regression to penalize large coefficients.
+- Regularization is useful for reducing variance in the model by introducing some bias: reduce overfitting.
+For example, we can use Lasso to penalize large coefficients.
+Used for predicitve purpose.

 #### 8. Why might it be preferable to include fewer predictors over many?
 - When we add irrelevant features, it increases model's tendency to overfit because those features introduce more noise.
 When two variables are correlated, they might be harder to interpret in case of regression, etc.
 - curse of dimensionality
 - adding random noise makes the model more complicated but useless
 - computational cost
-- Ask someone for more details.
+- Need actionable insight when additional variables are not actionable

 #### 9. Given training data on tweets and their retweets, how would you predict the number of retweets of a given tweet after 7 days after only observing 2 days worth of data?
 - Build a time series model with the training data with a seven day cycle and then use that for a new data with only 2 days data.